Canadian Army: 1st Canadian Division

-The Army's four divisions are the 2nd Canadian Division, the 3rd Canadian Division, the 4th Canadian Division, and the 5th Canadian Division.
-The 1st Canadian Division was formerly a joint operations command within the Army, although it was transferred to the Canadian Joint Operations Command in 2015.
+Headquartered at Canadian Forces Base Edmonton, the 1st Canadian Division serves as the Army's high readiness manoeuvre division, responsible for building and maintaining a force capable of conducting a full spectrum of combat roles, including expeditionary warfare.

-Three of the four divisions have a combat mechanized brigade group, which is commanded by a colonel and manned by Regular Force personnel.
-Each mechanized brigade group includes two mechanized and one light infantry battalion, a support battalion, and regiments and units from the Royal Canadian Armoured Corps, Canadian Military Engineers, Royal Regiment of Canadian Artillery, Communications and Electronics Branch.
-Most divisions also have a company from Intelligence Branch and Canadian Ranger patrols.
+The division includes three mechanized brigade groups that operate tanks, armoured vehicles and reconnaissance platforms, 1 Canadian Mechanized Brigade Group, 2 Canadian Mechanized Brigade Group, and 5 Canadian Mechanized Brigade Group.
+The mechanized brigade groups are commanded by a colonel and consists of Regular Force personnel.
+Each mechanized brigade group includes two mechanized battalions, a support battalion, and regiments and units from the Royal Canadian Armoured Corps, Canadian Military Engineers, Royal Regiment of Canadian Artillery, and Communications and Electronics Branch.